 An eAuction may not be used:

-If a procurement officer intends to conduct an eAuction they will make that clear in the Contract Notice and details of the process will be included in the specification for the requirement.
+If a buyer intends to conduct an eAuction they will make that clear in the Contract Notice and details of the process will be included in the specification for the requirement.